Seven careers you can enter with any degree

 - the ability to persuade and motivate others

 Many people who work in politics hold a degree, but enthusiasm for your cause is valued more highly than your degree subject.
-That said, a humanities degree (such as politics, history, or philosophy) would provide you with valuable research and communication skills.
+In saying that, a humanities degree (in something like politics, history, or philosophy) would provide you with valuable research and communication skills.

-For more information on salary, career progression, and qualifications, take a look at our MP, diplomat, and lobbyist pages in the Careers library.
+For more information on salary, career progression, and qualifications, take a look at the MP, diplomat, and lobbyist profiles in the Careers library.

 Intelligence officer